exoplatform/exo-documentation/docs/GettingStarted.rst

 |image169|

-After confirmation,  the article is posted to space's activity stream and automatically published to home page News bloc.
+After confirmation, the article is posted to the space's activity stream and automatically published to the home page's News block.

 2- Pinning a News from activity stream : the "pin article" option is available from the three-dots menu of the article’s activity.